jeffreykegler/old_kollos/notes/design/precedenced.md

-In many expressions, there is no logic at a given precedence level, so that we need to simply "fall through" to the next-tighter (or next-higher) level of precedence.
+In many expressions, there is no logic at a given precedence level, so that we need to simply "fall through" to the next-tighter level of precedence.
 Therefore, for every precedence `x`, such that `x` is less than `tightest`, we add the rule